Touya: Itís because youíre a Magician, isnít that obvious?

 - Homura is really popular with boys no matter where she goes.
 Lampshaded by Kujou much to her annoyance.

 - Fantasy Character Classes: Used by the Exploration Club's Investigators to classify their specialties.
-Homura is a Magician Class, Touya is a Swordsman Class, Misasagi is a Magical Warrior Class, and Ameno is a Thief Class.
+Homura is a Magician Class, Touya is a Light-Weight Warrior class, Misasagi is a Magical Warrior Class, and Ameno is a Thief Class.